-For Retirement Plan E, service credit will not accrue for any month in which an employee has no retirement eligible earnings.
+For Retirement Plan E, service credit will not accrue for any month in which an employee

 1 County matching contributions will continue (unless deferred or suspended) in any month in which the employee contributes to the plan.

 2 Retirement Service Credit for plans A-D and Plan G will accrue for any month in which an employee receives retirement eligible earnings and earns sufficient salary to pay employee LACERA contribution, or makes such contribution other than with County earnings.